gavinmcfarland/stancy/README.md

 - ### Collections and Items

-  Create collections by grouping files with a folder.\
+  Collections are created by grouping files with a folder.\
-  Create items by adding a file.
+  Items are created by files.

 ---